It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 Added Sugars

-Speaking of sugars, let’s take a look at the sugar content in Cheerios.
+Speaking of sugars, let’s look at the sugar content in Cheerios.

 In the original, basic product, Cheerios contain 20 grams of carbohydrates.
 Of these 20 grams, only one gram comes from sugar.
 For reference, Fruity Pebbles has nearly 14 grams of sugar.

-Therefore, when you eat a bowl of regular Cheerios, you’re getting tons of fiber and other nutrients and only one gram of added sugar per serving.
+Therefore, when you eat a bowl of regular Cheerios, you get tons of fiber and other nutrients and only one gram of added sugar per serving.

 However, we’re only talking about plain Cheerios here.
 What about the other flavors?